Save Time, Improve Your Memory. Quick Tips From Australian Record Breaker Chris Lyons.

 This is a simplified version of the classic Major System.

 It is based on phonetics and several of the digits from 0 to 9 have additional similar sounds e.g. 1 = T and also D, as they are effectively the same phonetic sound.
 (Not essential to know these but they do allow you to come up with even more images for the same combination of digits.
-To see the full list Click Here).
+See the full list of Major System sounds).

 Another system for translating numbers into images is the Dominic System, invented by the 8 times World Memory Champion Dominic O'Brien.
-For more details Click Here.
+Read more details about the Dominic System.

 Both systems effectively do the same thing - allocate sounds to digits which are then combined (like letters) to form words or people.
 Words or people which your brain already recognises and for which it already has images.